-If you feel that the stress or anxiety you or your family are experiencing as a result of a cyclone is getting too much, a psychologist may be able to help.
-Psychologists are highly trained and qualified professionals skilled in providing effective interventions for a range of mental health concerns, including stress.
-A psychologist can help you manage your stress and anxiety using techniques based on the best available research.
+If you feel that the stress or anxiety you or your family are experiencing as a result of a flood is getting too much, a psychologist may be able to help.

 If you are referred to a psychologist by your GP, you might be eligible for a Medicare rebate.
 You may also be eligible to receive psychology services via telehealth so that you do not need to travel to see a psychologist.
 Ask your psychologist or GP for details.